-This article describes how to use TIBCO Spotfire Analyst with a Databricks cluster or a Databricks SQL endpoint.
+This article describes how to use TIBCO Spotfire Analyst with a Databricks cluster or a Databricks SQL warehouse.

 You select data in the Views in Connection dialog.